metabase/metabase/docs/troubleshooting-guide/cant-send-email.md

 3. Check the mail server's logs for any error messages.
 4. If you have access to your email delivery service's outbound queue or a dashboard, check that for errors as well.

-## Has the email address you're trying to send to been claimed by another account?

-**Root cause:** When you create accounts directly in Metabase (as opposed to using third-party authentication), you must specify an email address.
-If you have created an account using an email address and deleted it, that address might still be marked as "claimed".

-**Steps to take:**

-1. Check other accounts you have created in Metabase itself to see if any of them are using the email address you're trying to use.
-2. FIXME what then?

 ## Is the mail being sent but not arriving?

 **Root cause:** The message is being sent correctly, but isn't being received (at least, not where you expect it to be).